facelessuser/FuzzyFileNav/docs/usage.md

     "regex_exclude": [".*\\.(DS_Store|svn|git)$"],

     // Keep panel open after a file is opened, deleted, created, etc. so
-    // More files can be have actions perfomred on them.
+    // More files can be have actions performed on them.
     "keep_panel_open_after_action": true,

     // By default, files hidden by the system are hidden in Fuzzy File Nav